Resonance-aware parton-shower matching for off-shell top-antitop production with semi-leptonic decays at electron-positron colliders: NLO matching to parton shower in

 if the gluon comes from the $\PW^-$-boson decay.
 In \refeqs{eq:pt1}--\eqref{eq:pt2}, the resonant factor $P^{\rm res}_{\PW^-}$ for the hadronically decaying $\PW^-$~boson is defined as in \refeq{eq:res_fac_generic}, with $M_a=\MW$ and $\Gamma_a=\GW$, and where $s_{\PW}=(p_{\Pq_1}+p_{\Pq_2})^2$ and $s_{\PW\,g}=(p_{\Pq_1}+p_{\Pq_2}+p_\Pg)^2$, with $p^\mu_{\Pq_1}$ and $p^\mu_{\Pq_2}$ the four momenta of the partons arising from the $\PW^-$~boson.
 Note that by definition:

 The additional real variable $\beta_h\in[0,\,1]$ can be used to at least partly parametrise the freedom in the assignment of a resonance history to a hard event as far as the hadronically decaying antitop-quark is concerned: for $\beta_h>0.5$, configurations with a gluon arising from the decay products of the $\PW^-$~boson are favoured.
 If no radiation is assigned to the hadronically decaying antitop quark, we use the definition of $P^{{\rm res}}_{\bar{\Pt}}(s_{\bar{\Pt}})$ with $s_{\bar{\Pt}}=(p_{\bar{\Pb}}+p_{\PW^-})^2$.
 Once the $\omega_l$ weights have been defined, an equation similar to \refeq{eq:acc_res_conf} is used to select a resonance history within $\setRrad$.
+Note that the resonant factors $P^{{\rm res}}_{\bar{\Pt}_{\Pg}}$ and $P^{{\rm res}}_{\bar{\Pt}^{\rm{w}}_{\Pg}}$ in \refeqs{eq:pt1} and \refeqf{eq:pt2} define two independent weights $\omega_l$, with $l=\bar{\Pt}_{\Pg}$ and $l=\bar{\Pt}^{\rm{w}}_{\Pg}$ respectively, so that both histories where the gluon radiation is assigned either to an antibottom quark or a W boson from a hadronically-decaying antitop quark are allowed to compete on the same footing as all the others.